Medicaid eligibility and enrollment in Arkansas

 Arkansas enacted legislation (SB295/Act 780) in 2021 that required the state to conduct eligibility redeterminations within six months of the end of the continuous coverage period, for any Medicaid enrollees whose eligibility had not been redetermined within the prior 12 months.
 The federal government implemented a variety of consumer protection guardrails for the “unwinding” of the continuous coverage period, and recommended that states not initiate more than one-ninth of their eligibility redeterminations in any given month.

 In February 2023, Arkansas published a detailed overview of how the unwinding process would work in the state.
-They noted that there were roughly 422,000 enrollees (out of more than 1.1 million total enrollees) whose coverage has been extended during the pandemic but who either no longer met the eligibility criteria or had not responded to renewal notices that were sent out during the pandemic.
+They noted that there were roughly 422,000 enrollees whose coverage had been extended during the pandemic but who either no longer met the eligibility criteria or had not responded to renewal notices that were sent out during the pandemic.
 Eligibility redeterminations were prioritized for these enrollees.

 People who lost Medicaid in Arkansas could transition to other available coverage.
 Most employer-sponsored health plans have 60-day enrollment windows due to loss of Medicaid; if you miss that window, you’d have to wait until your employer’s next open enrollment period.
-For people who are eligible for Medicare, the federal government is offering a special enrollment window during which a person can transition from Medicaid to Medicare without a late enrollment penalty; it continues for six months after the Medicaid termination date.
+For people who were eligible for Medicare, the federal government offered a six-month special enrollment window during which a person could transition from Medicaid to Medicare without a late enrollment penalty.

-And for people who need to obtain their own coverage (ie, they aren’t eligible for Medicare or an employer’s plan), HealthCare.gov is offering a one-time 16-month special enrollment period for people who lose Medicaid anytime between March 31, 2023 and July 31, 2024.
-This is important, as the enrollment window for individual/family coverage due to loss of other coverage normally only continues for 60 days after the coverage loss, but the rules have been adjusted to help people who are impacted by the “unwinding” of the pandemic-related Medicaid continuous coverage rules.
+And for people who needed to obtain their own coverage (meaning they weren’t eligible for Medicare or an employer’s plan), HealthCare.gov offered a special enrollment period that continued through November 2024.
+This was important, as the enrollment window for individual/family coverage due to loss of other coverage normally only continues for 90 days after the coverage loss (this used to be 60 days, but was extended to 90 days as of 2024), but the rules were adjusted to help people who are impacted by the “unwinding” of the pandemic-related Medicaid continuous coverage rules.

 What is Arkansas' Medicaid expansion 'private option'?

 Arkansas initially referred to its Medicaid expansion as the Private Option (officially the Arkansas Health Care Independence Program).
 They later changed the name of the program to Arkansas Works, and then to Arkansas Health and Opportunities for Me, or ARHOME.
 But the state still purchases private plans for enrollees, using Medicaid funds.
-Enrollees can pick from among certain silver plans in their area, and Arkansas Medicaid pays the premiums.
+Enrollees can pick from among certain plans offered by Ambtter or Blue Cross Blue Shield in their area, and Arkansas Medicaid pays the premiums.
 For those who don’t select their own plan, there’s an auto-enrollment protocol that seeks to spread enrollees across the participating QHPs in the area.

 Arkansas paused automatic enrollment in private plans for new enrollees in late 2022, although they still had the option to select a private plan.
 As of 2022, about 90% of ARHOME enrollees were in private plans and 10% were in traditional Medicaid; the state is targeting an 80/20 split instead.
 Their protocol for 2023 noted that the 80/20 split will continue to be used, and that auto-enrollment in QHPs will be paused anytime the 80% threshold is exceeded.